kiyoon/dotfiles/README.md

 2. Install neovim and tmux

-For linux, you can install locally using:
+On Linux, you can install locally using:

 ```bash
 ./install-nvim-tmux-locally-linux.sh